Daisyli95/FlowDock/README.md

-# MeltDock
+# FlowDock
-Source code for the paper [MeltDock: A Multi-modal Multi-task Framework for Protein-ligand Interactions Prediction Boosted by Bayesian Flow Networks].
+Source code for the paper [FlowDock: A Unified Flow-Based Framework for Flexible Protein-Ligand Docking and Binding Affinity Prediction].

-MeltDock provides the users with a powerful method to study protein-ligand interactions which outputs multiple ranked binding poses, each coupled with the corresponding binding affinity and a confidence score.
+FlowDock provides the users with a powerful method to study protein-ligand interactions which outputs multiple ranked binding poses, each coupled with the corresponding binding affinity and a confidence score.

 # Setup Environment